max-young/max-young.github.io/_posts/devops/2025-06-05-Linux-command.md

 - format disk to another file system

-  for example, format from vfat to exfat
+  for example, format from vfat to exfat(exfat is better for large files):

   1. install exfat-utils